Conservative booksreviewed by T. Nelson

 Contemporary gender theory, says Rectenwald, is a form of Lysenkoism.
 His recommendation is for universities to recognize social justice as a religion because it justifies itself, as he puts it, not on evidence or rationality, but on the basis of belief and ritual.
 This would mean making social justice only one among many religions in a re-liberalized post-secular university.

-So the message is: if you're a Marxist to the left of Bolshevism, you can survive being accused of being skeptical of SJW ideology on today's campus.
+But the message that actually comes across is: if you're a Marxist to the left of Bolshevism, you can survive being accused of being skeptical of SJW ideology on today's campus.

 aug 12, 2018